rgoubet/ivql/README.md

 ## `getfields <documents|users|groups|object name>`

-Retrieves the list of (queryable) fields from the supplied object type and adds them to the auto-completion lexicon.
+Retrieves the list of (queryable) fields from the supplied object type and adds them to the auto-completion dictionary.
 The file `completer.txt` contains a predefined list of items.

 ## `quit|exit`
 Quits the program